phonaputer/hands_on_go/README.md

 #### Schema

-The MySQL schema you should use is `hands_on_go`.
+The MySQL database/schema you should use is `hands_on_go`.

 #### Tables

 There is only one table in the `hands_on_go` schema.
 This is the `users` table.

-It has the following schema:
+It has the following structure:

 ```sql
 CREATE TABLE `hands_on_go`.`users` (